 Functional Factor

-The cause of asset depreciation can also occur by the inability of assets to meet production needs, so there needs to be a change with new ones.
+The cause of asset depreciation can also be the inability of assets to meet production needs, so there needs to be a change with new ones.

 Also read: Fixed Asset Definition | Examples, Journal Entries & Acquisition Methods